OpenEstate/OpenEstate-Tool-Manual/NOTES.en.md

 ## Images

--   Images should always be provided in **JPEG format**.
+-   In most cases images should always be provided in **PNG format**.

+    -   Always use **maximal compression** (level 9).

+    -   Don't save a preview, EXIF data, XMP data und IPTC data into the PNG file.

+    -   In case the image contains transparency, always include a white background.

+-   In case a PNG image consumes relatively much disk space despite of the above conditions, you might also use the **JPEG format**.

--   Images should be saved with a compression level between **75% and 95%**.
-In order to reduce memory consumption a lower compression is preferred - as long as the image is well readable.
+    -   Images in JPEG format should be saved with a quality level of **90%**.

+    -   If the JPEG format does not save at least 20% compared to a PNG file, the PNG format should be preferred.

 -   Screenshots should be cropped, that only the necessary / documented elements are visible.

--   Screenshots should not contain any window decoration of the operating system.
+-   If a screenshot is relevant for multiple operating systems, it should not contain the window decoration of the operating system it was taken from.

 ## Technical terms